 |Jun 2000–Jun 2009||Environmental Studies|

 |Aug 2010||Operations begin at Temporary Terminal|

 |Feb 2013||Sub-surface construction begins|

 |Nov 2015||Exterior Enclosure construction begins|

-- Visit the Transbay Transit Center Web site and take an interactive tour.
+- Visit the Transbay Transit Center Web site.

 - See the California High-Speed Rail Authority Web site and take a quick CGI tour of the system on YouTube.

-- See an animation of the rail approach from San Jose and the Downtown Tunnel Extension leading to the Transbay Transit Center (below), and of the Transit Center terminal and surrounding area.
+- Below: see an animation of the rail approach from San Jose and the Downtown Tunnel Extension leading to the Transbay Transit Center, and the Transit Center terminal and surrounding area.

 Construction update photo courtesy Rocor via flickr Commons.